6 Tips To Make Sure Your Remote Team is Happy and Productive

 - Any relevant marketing, design, or research software;

-- Cybersecurity tools like antivirus, VPNs, password managers, etc.;
+- Cybersecurity tools such as antivirus, VPNs, and password managers.

 - Accurate, non-invasive time-tracking tools.

 Why do you hear of so many failed remote marketing teams?
 It’s often due to a manager who doesn’t understand the difference between remote and in-office workers.
-Assuming that what works for one, works for the other, is a huge mistake.
+Assuming that what works for one also works for the other is a huge mistake.

-Remote workers often suffer from a feeling of disconnection and loneliness.
+Remote workers often feel disconnected and lonely.
 Strict managers often drive these individuals away with their overbearing management styles.
 The best remote team managers learn to compromise to suit their team.

-This team chose to be remote for one reason or another — whether due to flexible working hours, freedom of location, or personal preference.
-By understanding and compromising with your team, you can work with them to improve productivity.
+This team chose to be remote for one reason or another — whether due to flexible working hours, the freedom to work from anywhere, or personal preference.
+By understanding and working with your team, you can improve productivity.

 Investing in DEI training for hybrid workplaces is another key to managing a successful remote marketing team.
 Such training helps managers and team members alike to understand the varied dynamics and cultures that influence remote working environments.
 Through this training, teams can learn the importance of diversity, equity, and inclusion, which is critical when team members span different geographies, backgrounds, and time zones.